AlPetrovich/Store-Microservices/README.md

-# Store-Microservices
+## Store-Microservices

-## Tecnologias Utilizadas
+## Technologies

-Los servicios / herramientas que hemos empleado para realizar este proyecto son:
+The services / tools used to carry out this project are:

 - Service Registry & Service Discovery with Eureka
 - OAuth 2.0